 Thank you for your interest in the above vacancy at Soar Valley College.
-This is an exciting opportunity for an enthusiastic and hardworking individual, with excellent communication, administrative and organisational skills to join our outstanding school, and make a significant contribution to our constant drive to further improve outcomes for our students.
+This is an exciting opportunity for an enthusiastic and hardworking individual, with excellent communication, administrative and organisational skills to join our outstanding school, and make a significant contribution to our constant drive to achieve the best possible outcomes for all of our students.

-Our Learning Development Department (which is what we call our SEND department) is a crucial part of the school, offering support for a range of learning needs and ensuring students across the ability range achieve their best.
+Our Learning Development Department (which is what we call our SEND department) is a crucial part of the school, offering support for a range of learning needs and ensuring students across the full ability range achieve their best.
 This post provides invaluable administrative support for the team, and in particular for the SENDCo.

 The team are led by an exceptional SENDCo, who leads the way in the city on various aspects of support for children with the highest levels of need.
-She has also supported the work in other schools and shared best practice widely.
-The team is a large one, with other teachers and then a great team of Teaching Assistants too.
+She has also supported other schools and shares best practice widely.
+The team is a large one, with other teachers and a great team of Teaching Assistants too.
 The staff work very effectively together and achieve excellent outcomes for our students, of which we are very proud.
-This post provides the admin support for all of this great work, and is key to our successes with these students, who need and deserve the very best we can give them.
+This administration post is key to our successes with these students, who need and deserve the very best we can give them.
+Without excellent admin support, none of the great work can happen effectively, it underpins everything!

-At Soar Valley we believe we have a unique ethos, are a very cohesive team, and are genuinely very inclusive.
-We value effort above all else with students; all can achieve, and they do!
-Even more pleasing though, are the superb relationships we have in the school, between all, which make it a great place to work, and an excellent place to begin or continue your career in the education sector.
-We hope you feel inspired to apply to join us!
+Obviously, I'm biased, but Soar Valley is a great school and a super place to work.
+We believe we have a unique ethos, which is all based on valuing the effort students put in, and not just the academic outcomes they achieve.
+All can achieve, and they do!
+Even more pleasing though, are the superb relationships we have in the school, between all.
+We are a very cohesive staff team and are genuinely very inclusive.
+Our low staff turnover, and the fact that some come back to us, are testament to this.
+We provide an excellent organisation to begin or continue your career in the education sector, and I hope you feel inspired to apply to join us!

 Plenty of further information in respect of this vacancy and the school can be found in this pack and on our website, which will assist you in completing your application.
-If you would like any further information regarding the post, please do not hesitate to contact my PA, Smita Stone, on sstone@soarvalley.aspirelp.uk and we will get back to you as soon as possible.
+If you would like any further information regarding the post, please do not hesitate to contact our Personnel Manager, Smita Stone, on sstone@soarvalley.aspirelp.uk and we will get back to you as soon as possible.

 Once again thank you for showing an interest in the post and I look forward to receiving and reading your application.
+Please note the closing date of Thursday 23 January 2025.